publicdocs/uscode/assets/md/titles/usc38/us/usc/t38/ptII/ch17/schII/m__us_usc_t38_s1720.md

     Nursing home care may not be furnished pursuant to this section at the expense of the United States for more than six months in the aggregate in connection with any one transfer, except (I) in the case of the veteran whose hospitalization was primarily for a service-connected disability, or (II) where in the judgment of the Administrator a longer period is warranted in the case of any other veteran.
 Any veteran who is furnished care by the Administrator in a hospital in Alaska or Hawaii may be furnished nursing home care under the provisions of this section even if such hospital is not under the direct jurisdiction of the Administrator.”

     Subsec. (d).
 [Pub.
-L. 99–166, § 108(b)][/us/pl/99/166/s108/b], designated existing first sentence as par.
+L. 99–166][/us/pl/99/166], § 108(b), designated existing first sentence as par.
 (1), substituted “to any non-Veterans’ Administration nursing home” for “to any public or private institution not under the jurisdiction of the Administrator which furnishes nursing home care”, inserted “The Administrator may also authorize a direct admission to such a nursing home for nursing home care for any veteran who has been discharged from a hospital under the direct jurisdiction of the Administrator and who is currently receiving medical services as part of home health services from the Veterans’ Administration.”, substituted par.
 (2) for “Such admission may be authorized upon determination of need therefor by a physician employed by the Veterans’ Administration or, in areas where no such physician is available, carrying out such function under contract or fee arrangement based on an examination by such physician.”, and designated existing last sentence as par.
 (3).

     Subsec. (e).
 [Pub.
-L. 99–166, § 108(c)][/us/pl/99/166/s108/c], designated existing provisions as par.
+L. 99–166][/us/pl/99/166], § 108(c), designated existing provisions as par.
 (1), substituted “subsection (a)(2)(B)” for “subsection (a)(ii)” in second sentence, and added par.
 (2).

     1983—[Pub.
-L. 98–160, § 103(a)(2)][/us/pl/98/160/s103/a/2], inserted “; adult day health care” in section catchline.
+L. 98–160][/us/pl/98/160], § 103(a)(2), inserted “; adult day health care” in section catchline.

     Subsec. (f).
 [Pub.
-L. 98–160, § 103(a)(1)][/us/pl/98/160/s103/a/1], added subsec. (f).
+L. 98–160][/us/pl/98/160], § 103(a)(1), added subsec. (f).

     1982—Subsec. (a)(ii) [Pub.
-L. 97–295, § 4(19)(A)][/us/pl/97/295/s4/19/A], substituted “percent” for “per centum” wherever appearing.
+L. 97–295][/us/pl/97/295], § 4(19)(A), substituted “percent” for “per centum” wherever appearing.

     Subsec. (c).
 [Pub.
-L. 97–295, § 4(19)(B)][/us/pl/97/295/s4/19/B], inserted “([41 U.S.C.
+L. 97–295][/us/pl/97/295], § 4(19)(B), inserted “([41 U.S.C.
 351(b)(1)][/us/usc/t41/s351/b/1])” after “the Service Contract Act of 1965” and substituted “([29 U.S.C.
 206(b)][/us/usc/t29/s206/b])” for “, as amended,”.

     1976—Subsec. (a).
 [Pub.
 L. 94–581][/us/pl/94/581], §§ 106(1)–(3), 202(h), inserted “and except as provided in subsection (e)” after “subsection (b)” in provisions preceding par.
 (1), substituted “direct jurisdiction” for “direct and exclusive jurisdiction” in par.
 (1), substituted “45 per centum” for “40 per centum” and “annually” for “from time to time” in cl. (ii) and inserted “, or not to exceed 50 per centum of such cost where determined necessary by the Administrator, upon recommendation of the Chief Medical Director, to provide adequate care” at the end thereof, and substituted “direct jurisdiction” for “direct and exclusive jurisdiction” in provisions following cl. (ii).

     Subsec. (b).
 [Pub.
-L. 94–581, § 210(a)(7)][/us/pl/94/581/s210/a/7], substituted “such standards as the Administrator may prescribe” for “such standards as he may prescribe”.
+L. 94–581][/us/pl/94/581], § 210(a)(7), substituted “such standards as the Administrator may prescribe” for “such standards as he may prescribe”.

     Subsec. (e).
 [Pub.
-L. 94–581, § 106(4)][/us/pl/94/581/s106/4], added subsec. (e).
+L. 94–581][/us/pl/94/581], § 106(4), added subsec. (e).

     1973—Subsec. (a).
 [Pub.
-L. 93–82, § 104(a)][/us/pl/93/82/s104/a], (b), designated cls.
+L. 93–82][/us/pl/93/82], § 104(a), (b), designated cls.
 (1) and (2) as (i) and (ii), respectively, and in provisions preceding cl. (i) as so designated, substituted authority of the Administrator to transfer veterans and other persons under pars.
 (1) and (2), for authority of the Administrator to transfer veterans who have been furnished care by the Administrator in a hospital under the direct and exclusive jurisdiction of the Administrator, to any public or private institution not under the jurisdiction of the Administrator which furnishes nursing home care for care at the expense of the United States, and in the provisions following cl. (ii) as so designated, substituted designations (I) and (II) for designations (A) and (B).

     Subsec. (b).
 [Pub.
-L. 93–82, § 104(c)][/us/pl/93/82/s104/c], inserted provisions relating to the admissions of veterans to institutions for nursing home care and for the furnishing of standards and reports to Federal, State and local agencies charged with the responsibility of licensing or otherwise regulating or inspecting such institutions.
+L. 93–82][/us/pl/93/82], § 104(c), inserted provisions relating to the admissions of veterans to institutions for nursing home care and for the furnishing of standards and reports to Federal, State and local agencies charged with the responsibility of licensing or otherwise regulating or inspecting such institutions.

     Subsec. (d).
 [Pub.
-L. 93–82, § 104(d)][/us/pl/93/82/s104/d], added subsec. (d).
+L. 93–82][/us/pl/93/82], § 104(d), added subsec. (d).

     1969—Subsec. (a).
 [Pub.
 L. 91–101][/us/pl/91/101] inserted provision authorizing the furnishing of nursing home care for more than six months in the aggregate in connection with any one transfer in the case of a veteran whose hospitalization was primarily for a service-connected disability.

     1968—Subsec. (a).
 [Pub.
-L. 90–612, § 1][/us/pl/90/612/s1], authorized furnishing of nursing home care to veterans who are being furnished care by the Administrator in hospitals in Alaska or Hawaii even if the hospitals involved are not under the direct and exclusive jurisdiction of the Administrator.
+L. 90–612][/us/pl/90/612], § 1, authorized furnishing of nursing home care to veterans who are being furnished care by the Administrator in hospitals in Alaska or Hawaii even if the hospitals involved are not under the direct and exclusive jurisdiction of the Administrator.

     Subsec. (a)(2).
 [Pub.
 L. 90–429][/us/pl/90/429] substituted “40 per centum” for “one-third”.

     Subsec. (c).
 [Pub.
-L. 90–612, § 3][/us/pl/90/612/s3], added subsec. (c).
+L. 90–612][/us/pl/90/612], § 3, added subsec. (c).

  __Effective Date of 2012 Amendment__

 [Pub.
-L. 112–154, title I, § 105(c)][/us/pl/112/154/s105/c], Aug.
+L. 112–154, title I][/us/pl/112/154/tI], § 105(c), Aug.
 6, 2012, [126 Stat.
 1170][/us/stat/126/1170], provided that:

 >     “(1)  __In general__  __.—__